qLSLab/ExTaxsI/README.md

 To install external libraries open terminal;

 if you are a conda user, run the following command:
-* conda create - -name myenv - -file conda_req.txt
+* conda create - -name myenv - -file requirements.txt

 otherwise, run the following command:
 * pip install -r requirements.txt